ICSC-Spoke2-repo/HighRateAnalysis-WP5/docs/sections/custom-image.md

   ```bash
   ghcr.io/icsc-spoke2-repo/jlab:wp5-alma9-highrate-offload-v0.0.2-cvmfs-infn
   ```
-  (if you want to offload the Dask cluster)
+  (if you want to offload the Dask cluster on the external resources)
   :::

   As an example: